mkim0214/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

             - merge activity_labels.txt and master.data by activity_id to form merged.data
         + merged.data <- merged.data[,-1]
-            - Drops the activity_id as it is not longer needed. vi.
-(Instruction step 4) Label merged.data with descriptive variable names.
+            - Drops the activity_id as it is not longer needed.
+    5. (Instruction step 4) Label merged.data with descriptive variable names.
         + mean.std.features_list <- lapply(mean.std.features$V2, as.character)
             - lapply is used to create a list of features called mean.std.features_list
         + setnames(merged.data, 3:length(merged.data), unlist(mean.std.features_list))
-            - column names are assigned to merged.data using the list mean.std.features_list from previous step vii.
-(Instruction step 5) From the data set in Step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
+            - column names are assigned to merged.data using the list mean.std.features_list from previous step
+    7. (Instruction step 5) From the data set in Step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
         + aggregated.data <- aggregate(merged.data[, 3:length(merged.data)], list(merged.data\$subject_id, merged.data$activity), mean)
             - aggregate() function is used to calculate the mean of each feature variable for each activity and each subject
         + tidy.data <- melt(aggregated.data, id.vars = c("Group.1","Group.2"))